 Trainee Planning Liaison Manager

 This is an exciting opportunity to work for a statutory consultee that operates across England, Scotland and Wales.
 The Planning and Local Authority Liaison Team are responsible for raising awareness of coal mining legacy and potential land instability risks within the coalfield areas of the UK through the planning system.
-Between 2008 and 2010 the team introduced a risk-based approach to the 180 coalfield local planning authorities of England, Scotland and Wales and now responds to 7,500 planning application consultations each year, together with the submission of about 350 responses to emerging planning policy documents.
-This is your chance to be part of a team providing expert advice and in-house planning support for development by the Authority, delivering commercial pre-application planning advice to developers, and undertaking statutory planning consultation work.
+We respond to 7,500 planning application consultations each year, together with the submission of about 350 responses to emerging planning policy documents.

 About the role: